The United States imports most of the uranium it uses as fuel

 Uranium is the fuel most widely used by nuclear power plants for nuclear fission.
 Uranium is a common metal found in rocks all over the world.
 Uranium occurs in combination with small amounts of other elements.
 There are economically recoverable uranium deposits in the western United States, Australia, Canada, Central Asia, Africa, and South America.

-- Sources and shares of total U.S. purchases of uranium in 2020 were:
+- Sources and percentage shares of total U.S. purchases of uranium in 2021 were:

 Data source: Uranium Marketing Annual Report, Table 3, May 2022

 Note: W = data withheld; sum of shares may not equal 100% because of independent rounding.

 The chart below shows annual U.S. uranium production and the sources of uranium purchased by U.S. nuclear power plant operators from 1950 through 2021.

 Last updated: July 7, 2022, with most recent data available at the time of update.